googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

    git checkout -b <topic-branch>
    ```

-To set up your acceptance test environment:
+To set up your acceptance test credentials:

 1. If needed, create a project.
 In the Google Cloud Console, on the project selector page, select or create a Google
    Cloud project.